jesselessa/countries-api-jquery-node-express/README.md

 ## Stack

-The technologies used in this project are:
+The technologies used in this project are :

-- HTML, CSS
+- HTML and CSS,
-- jQuery
+- jQuery,
-- Node.js
+- Node.js,
-- Express.js
+- Express.js.

 ## Screenshot